hllorens/afan-app/README.md

     FUTURE: use firebase

 **External dependencies**
-Get external dependencies from either other repos (cognitionis-js) or dropbox (current-projects/afan-app-media)
+Get external dependencies and copy or extract them in: www/external-git-ignored/

-Or from this repo backup (www/external-dependencies-backup)
+1) **cognitionis-js**: from either it's github repo (cognitionis-js) or from this repo backup (www/external-dependencies-backup)

-copy or extract them in: www/external-git-ignored/
+2) **afan-app-media**: dropbox (current-projects/afan-app-media) or from this repo backup (www/external-dependencies-backup)